Congressional disapproval ratings

 They write: The preferences of the average American appear to have only a minuscule, near-zero, statistically non-significant impact upon public policy.

-We need representatives who represent the vast majority of us, not just the rich who enable them to keep their jobs for decades.
+We need representatives who represent the majority of Americans, not just the rich who enable them to keep their jobs for decades.

 Their staff need only scour the Web and submit SellOuts which illustrate how the incumbent has been selling